-By effectively automating mundane business processes, organisations free up resources to focus on other, more pressing business needs to provide their services.
+By effectively automating mundane business processes, organizations free up resources to focus on other, more pressing business needs to provide their services.
 This explains its rapid rise in popularity.

 First things first, however – what does Intelligent Automation entail anyway?